 The edge of the city is a long promenade that you can jump off straight into the sea!
 It boasts some of the best sunsets and is home to the famous Sea Organ and Sun Salutation.

 As it’s along the coast, the autumns are warm, and there’s little rain.
-You can enjoy sunny weather until early November, but it does get ominous quiet!
+You can enjoy sunny weather until early November, but it does get ominously quiet!
 I’d go in late spring when there are still other people out and about and everything is starting to open up.

 The Best Time To Visit The Coast And Go Island Hopping In Croatia